skeatz/DigitalFab-PrototypingFundamentals/files/agreement.md

 - Working safely
 - Leaving workspaces in the same (or better) condition than I found them
 - Participating in the upkeep of my lab
-- Ensuring that my tuition to cover local and central class costs is covered
 - Promoting a respectful environment free of harassment and discrimination

 Signed by committing this file in my repository,